AndrewGibbs/PathFinder/documents/joss_paper/paper.md

 ```matlab
 I = PathFinder(a, b, f, gCoeffs, omega, N);
 ```
-Here, `f` is a function handle representing $f(x)$, `gCoeffs` is a vector of coefficients of $g$, `omega` is the frequency parameter $\omega$ and `N` is a parameter that controls the number of quadrature points used.
+Here, `f` is a function handle representing $f(x)$, `gCoeffs` is a vector of coefficients of $g$, `omega` is the frequency parameter $\omega$ and `N` is a parameter that controls the degree of approximation.

 `PathFinder` is the first black-box method that can evaluate \eqref{eq:I} accurately, robustly and efficiently for any frequency $\omega$.
-It will be useful across a range of scientific disciplines, enabling the solution of problems that were previously too computationally expensive, or too mathematically challenging.
+It will be useful across a range of scientific disciplines, for problems that were previously too computationally expensive or too mathematically challenging to solve.

 # Statement of need